 Conventional Loans also call Conforming Loans because they conform to Lending guidelines set by Fannie Mae and Freddie Mac, these two government-sponsored enterprises (GSE’s) purchase mortgage contracts from Lender’s your local Mortgage Companies, Banks or lenders and sell them to the open Market as financial instruments.

 Mortgages are held by lenders on their books also call “Portfolio” Loans.
-They are administer by servicing companies that collect and manage the mortgage payment collect from the Borrowers.
+They are administered by servicing companies that collect and manage the mortgage payment collected from the Borrowers.

 Conventional loan limits are higher than Government Insured Loans which make borrowing easier to buy or refinance tree occupancy forms, Owner Occupied or Primary Residences, Second or Holiday Homes which Investment or Rental Property whereas government loans are structured exclusively for Owner Occupied Property.

 The Federal National Mortgage Association (FNMA), was created in 1938 to establish a secondary mortgage market for Mortgage loans.
 In 1968, Fannie Mae became a shareholder-owned company that could buy any mortgage, not just those insured by the government.
 Its stock was listed on the New York Stock Exchange. https://en.wikipedia.org/wiki/Fannie_Mae